nus-cs2103-AY2223S2/tp/docs/team/laihuiqi.md

 * Justification: Provides functional spaces for planning internships and preparing interviews.
 * Highlights: An independent structure of logic, model, storage and ui is implemented for this side features package to avoid ambiguity.

-**New Feature**: Clear the internship applications with specified attributes and keywords
+**New Feature**: Clears the internship applications with specified attributes and keywords
 * Allows user to delete internship applications at once by `company name`, `job title` or `status` with keywords specified (`clear_by`).
 * Justification: Enable more efficient cleaned-up for unwanted internship applications.
 * Highlights: The implementation of different class constructors and their respective parse functions is slightly challenging.

-**New Feature**: Revert the recent deletion of internship application
+**New Feature**: Reverts the recent deletion of internship application
 * Allows user to restore the most recent internship application from the CacheList.
 * Justification: Resolves the situation when the user accidentally deletes an internship application with many important particulars.
 * Highlights: CacheList is implemented to be the data structure to hold the deleted or cleared internship applications temporarily.